Satharus/Original-Mastermind/README.md

 # Original Mastermind

+#### I dedicate this project to my grandfather, Mastermind was one of his favourite games.
+You were an amazing grandfather and parent, a hard worker, a caring husband, a virtuous and educated human being, and a great teacher.
+Thank you for everything, you're in a better place now.
+***In the memory of Mohammed Elmayyah (1936-2018)***

 ### About

 Original Mastermind is a board game that originated from the 1970s, created by Mordecai Meirowitz.